vyuldashev/laravel-queue-rabbitmq/README.md

 ### SSL Secure

-When u need a secure connection to rabbitMQ server(s).
-Then this is possible by setting extra config options.
+If you need a secure connection to rabbitMQ server(s), you will need to add these extra config options.

 ```php
 'connections' => [